Vizzuality/GFWAPI/README.md

 ## Directory structure

 ### Routes Folder
-This folder contain the distinct files that define the routes of the microservice.
+This folder contains the distinct files that define the routes of the microservice.
 All files must be end with suffix Router.
 Ex:

 ```bash
 /routes